minhnimble/learning-notes/learning-paths/scrum-master.md

 ### The 2 Best Scrum Masters I Ever Worked With - The Master Of Coaching And Facilitation

 Best Scrum Masters' traits:
-- Excellent servant leaders who fostered self organization
+- Excellent servant leaders who fostered self organization.
-- Supported the Development Team and Product Owner
+- Supported the Development Team and Product Owner.
 - Guided their organizations on the path to agility.

-Laurence - the second Scrum Master - has acting background.
+For example Laurence - the second Scrum Master - has acting background.
 Then he used his skills as a trained actor to observe and learn the behavior and characteristics that made this Scrum Master effective → He "learnt" the role of the Scrum Master, just as he would as an actor learning any other role.

 His strength was in his abilities as a coach and facilitator.
 When the Development Team approached him with an issue or impediment, rather then trying to solve it for them, he opened and facilitated discussions with the team and helped them find their own solutions.